HSLUDEM/DEM_Documentation/docs/source/tutorials/tutorial_1.rst

 2. **Electrification scenario**:

-   - Heating electrification: Replacing 80% of current fossil heaters (oil and gas boilers) with heat pumps.
+   - Heating electrification: Replacement of 80% of existing fossil-based heating systems (oil and gas boilers) with heat pumps.
-   - Solar PV integration: Deploying 80% of the remaining rooftop solar photovoltaic potential.
+   - Solar PV integration: Deployment of 80% of the remaining rooftop solar photovoltaic potential.
-   - Thermal energy storage: Implementing thermal energy storage systems with a total storage capacity of 20Gwh supplied by decentralised heat pumps.
+   - Thermal energy storage: Implementation of decentralised thermal energy storage systems with a total storage capacity of 20 GWh, charged and discharged by heat pumps.

 No optimisation is performed.